chichinabo/pg-popyramids/README.md

-# pg-popyramids
+# pg_popyramids
-postgres extension to create a popyramids database
+Combine this postgres extension with pg_chichinabo_dw to store and analyze population pyramids.